UK's Conservatives face leadership "bloodbath" as party seeks new direction

 After 14 years in government - the last eight marked by chaos and divisions following the Brexit vote - the Conservatives are now confronted by an internal struggle among lawmakers, grassroots members and donors over whether to move further to the right or turn back to the centre.

-Keir Starmer's Labour Party won Thursday's election by a landslide, achieving a massive majority in parliament, while the Conservatives suffered the worst performance in the party's long history, due to anger over a drop in living standards and the resurgence of the right-wing Reform UK party.
+Keir Starmer's Labour Party won Thursday's election by a landslide, achieving a massive majority in parliament.
+The Conservatives suffered the worst performance in the party's long history, amid anger over a drop in living standards and a resurgence of the right-wing Reform UK party.

+Rishi Sunak promptly announced his resignation as prime minister on Friday and said he would step aside as Conservative leader once arrangements were made to select his successor, as the party sought to rebuild.

-Reuters spoke to 20 politicians, party members and strategists who said the expected resignation of Prime Minister Rishi Sunak as Conservative leader would trigger a battle among the institutions that underpin the party - with the right-wing media, financial backers, think tanks and vocal members all wanting a say.
+Reuters spoke to 20 politicians, party members and strategists who said that Sunak's widely expected departure would trigger a battle among the institutions that underpin the party - with the right-wing media, financial backers, think tanks and vocal members all jostling to influence its direction.

 The outcome will help determine whether a party that has governed Britain alone or in coalition for around 100 years since it was formed in 1834 can rebuild from a much-diminished state.

-One veteran Conservative former lawmaker predicted a "bloodbath" as the party sought a new direction and set about charting its way back to power.
+One veteran Conservative former lawmaker predicted a "bloodbath" as the party set about charting its way back to power.

 "The party will suffer a kind of nervous breakdown, which will continue for a wee while," said the former lawmaker, who declined to be identified.
 "And it's then going to be necessary to find a way forward."